thejonaslab/pysubiso/README.md

 ## TODO
-[ ] Settle on an API which can switch between backends [ ] Create tests
+[ ] Settle on an API which can switch between backends [ ] basic migration of RI code to new API
+[ ] migrate existing tests to new API
+[ ] Create tests
 [ ] check subiso between differently-sized graphs
 [ ] rename everything